merledu/TileLink/docs/index.md

 | 'd2 | 4 bytes |'b1110 | Read the first, second and third byte lane from the received data.
 | 'd2 | 4 bytes |'b1111 | Read all byte lanes from the received data.

 **Note**: The 'd represents decimal representation and 'b represents the binary representation in the table above.
+The `a_mask` bits are contiguous i.e they are side by side an not like `b1001` and so on.
+This is not allowed by the specification.

 #### PutFullData
 `a_mask` selects the byte lanes to be written.
 One HIGH bit of `a_mask` indicates one byte written.
 Whenever `PutFullData` is active then `a_size = 2` and all the bits of `a_mask` must be set `a_mask = 1111` in order to write all byte lanes.